AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 </p>

 **Figure 8**: The above photograph depicts the pressure regulator installed prior to the peristaltic pump.
-Influent water (right hand side) enters the regulator from the sink, and passes through to continue to the peristaltic pump and flow accumulator.
+Influent water (right hand side) **[Is the influent not entering from left to right?]** enters the regulator from the sink, and passes through to continue to the peristaltic pump and flow accumulator.

 #### Pressure Sensor Installation